Sexual Memoir FAQs

 The idea to facilitate women's groups exploring sexual memoir came to me while I was folding laundry in January, 2023 as I was listening to Robin Rinaldi's book, "The Wild Oats Project", and wishing my friends would write their own books.

 No problem.
 In my experience leading groups for survivors, participants rarely addressed their experiences directly.
-Even so, there was a relief knowing that everyone in the room understood the deep, life altering impacts of being subjected to sexual violence.
+Even so, there was a relief knowing that everyone in the room understood the deep, life altering impacts of traumatic events.

 Similarly, in this group, there will be mutual understanding that each individual is engaged in deeply personal healing work.